fjames86/fsocket/README.md

 POLLFD and provide instances of your own class to POLL-REGISTER.
 For an example see TCP-ECHO in test/test1.lisp where I provide different subclasses for the listening TCP socket and its connections.

-# 5. Implementations and operatings systems
+## 5. Implementations and operatings systems
 Because we are calling directly into the host API using CFFI, the implementation portability issues are handled by CFFI.
-I intend to support Windows, Linux, FreeBSD and maybe OSX.
+I intend to support Windows, Linux, FreeBSD and OSX.
 Currently the following have been tested.
 A small amount of work will be required to support other systems (e.g. checking structs have the same layout, adjusting constants etc.).

 * Tested: SBCL x86-64 1.2.11 Windows 7
 * Tested: SBCL x86-64 1.2.9 FreeBSD-10.2
 * Tested: SBCL x86 1.2.7 Linux
-* TODO: CCL (Windows, Linux, OSX, FreeBSD)
 * Tested: LispWorks Personal Edition 6.1.1 Windows 8.1
+* Tested: CCL x86-64 1.11 OSX
+* TODO: CCL (Windows, Linux, FreeBSD)
+* TODO: arch other than x86
 * TODO: others

 ## 6. TODO